Let’s start with the basics. What is PlotX?

 Before we get into the main stuff, we need to take care of a few things first.
 These are:

 You need to have a crypto-wallet set-up in order to start making predictions on PlotX.
-Right now, there are two ways through which you can connect your wallet with the PlotX dApp:
+Right now, there are two ways through which you can connect your wallet with PlotX:

-WalletConnect - If you already have a crypto-wallet set-up, then, you can also use that, provided it is supported by WalletConnect.
-To check your wallet’s compatibility with WalletConnect click here.
+WalletConnect - If you already have a crypto-wallet set up, then you can use that too, provided it is supported by WalletConnect.
+To check your wallet’s compatibility with WalletConnect, please click here.

 PlotX is a decentralized prediction market platform that is based on the Ethereum blockchain.
-This means that in order to interact with PlotX, you need to have an Ethereum wallet with either ETH, PLOT, or bPLOT in it.
+This means that in order to interact with PlotX, you need to have an Ethereum wallet with some ETH in it.
+This is to ensure that you have the necessary funds to pay for the Ethereum network transaction fees.
+You can also use ETH to place predictions on PlotX.

 You might already know what PLOT is, but if you don’t, PLOT is an ERC-20 token that is native to the PlotX protocol.
 It serves as a utility token for the protocol with various use-cases like placing predictions, staking, governance, etc. You can know everything there is to know about PLOT here.